 - Insulate first - starting with your ceiling and floor.
 This will make your house easier and cheaper to heat properly.

 - Choose a flued gas heater - unflued gas heaters emit water vapour and toxic gases directly into your home.
 This can make your house damp and harm your health.

 - Choose an ENERGY STAR® qualified gas space heater or fireplace for super energy efficiency.
 The efficiency of gas heaters varies widely because there are no minimum energy performance requirements for gas heaters in New Zealand.
 So look for the ENERGY STAR® mark to ensure you buy an efficient model.

 - Work out what size you need - ask your heating supplier to advise you on the right size heater for your needs.

 - Building consent - you don’t need a building consent to install a gas heater.
 If you’re putting in a building consent for other work at the same time as installing a gas heater, you will need to specifically state that a building consent is not being sought for the gas heater.

 - Registered gasfitters - you must have a Registered Gasfitter install your gas heater, and you need a Gas Certificate for the installation.
 You also need to use a Registered Electrician for any electrical work and get an Electrical Certificate of Compliance issued (if required).

-Portable LPG heaters are also the most expensive form of heating (except for some open fires).
+Portable LPG heaters are also the most expensive form of heating.
 If you can’t afford an effective, fixed heating option, consider portable electric heaters.
-They’re cheap to buy, more energy efficient and much safer to run than portable LPG heaters.
+They’re cheap to buy, cheaper to run and much safer than portable LPG heaters.